-The COVID-19 pandemic has brought about disruptions in the day to day activities across the world.
-This has had a great impact on the conduct of clinical trials and therefore calls for establishment of measures to protect the safety and wellbeing of clinical trials participants and staff.
+Public health emergencies and pandemics bring about disruptions in the day-to-day activities across the world.
+These have a great impact on the conduct of clinical trials and therefore calls for establishment of measures to protect the safety and wellbeing of clinical trials participants and staff.
 In addition, contingency measures need to be put in place to ensure the integrity of the results of the trials going on.